 As a result of revisiting of the community outcomes process, we took a last-minute decision to issue the Your Side of the Deal guide in draft form.
 Part One of that guide received a fundamental rewrite to reflect the reimagining of the community outcomes process, and we wanted to seek the sector’s input.
 Following that review, and a delay due to the COVID-19 response, we eventually issued the guide in May.
 The guide remains an invaluable resource for those who need to (or want to) review their performance frameworks from the ground-up.

-As the year ended, we were jointly working with the Business Performance Working Party on two pieces of COVID-19 related guidance.
+As the year ended, we were jointly working with the Business Performance Reference Group on two pieces of COVID-19 related guidance.
 The first is a pragmatic piece of guidance for the sector on the post-COVID-19 LTP, including areas of focus and how to make most use of the year between now and 30 June 2021.
 The second, of a more financial bent, provides some guidance on things to think about in 2019/20 annual reports.

 We also undertook the annual Community Plan event, which was held in Christchurch.
 The sold-out event had 117 attendees who heard about well-being and the LTP, consultation documents, citizens juries and (of course) the best community engagement practices in 2019.